1 dead, 5 injured in mass shooting inside Mall of Louisiana; 5 people in custody

 "I drove up and walked in right after the shooting," WBRZ producer Nikki Lee said.
 "There was already a helicopter and already lots of police officers going through the parking lots.
 I asked someone when I walked in the store and she said she had heard shots maybe three minutes before i walked in."

 The incident began at 1:22 p.m., Morse said.
-There was no ongoing threat, he said.

-East Baton Rouge Parish deputies, State Police and the FBI responded in addition to the Baton Rouge Police.
+A mall worker told WBRZ she thought someone had brought firecrackers into the mall.

+"I was cleaning the carousel.
+I had my back turned," carousel operator Signi Dreyer said.
+"At first, I heard the loud pop and then another pop.
+I thought at first somebody was shooting fireworks in the food court, so I turned around and saw people dropping to the floor and I saw the gun.

+"I did not focus in on the person holding the gun.
+All I could see was the gun and fire coming from the gun," she said.

 The Mall of Louisiana is a major hub for city buses serving the southern half of East Baton Rouge Parish.
 After the shooting, police could be seen boarding buses parked on the outskirts of the mall's property, presumably searching for suspects.
 Bus service in the area was delayed well into the afternoon.